dclelland/Gong/README.md

 Gong is a simple library for sending and recieving MIDI messages to and from virtual and physical devices.

 Gong aims to provide a fairly transparent Swift interface to Apple's CoreMIDI library.

-The files in the `/Sources/Core` directory are unopinionated, simple wrappers around CoreMIDI's C APIs.
-The files outside `/Sources/Core` are generally more opinionated, but let you perform common tasks with a minimum of setup.
-If you prefer to write this kind of stuff yourself, the CoreMIDI wrapper can be installed independently of the opinionated code.
+[The files in the `/Sources/Core` directory](/Sources/Core) are unopinionated, simple wrappers around CoreMIDI's C APIs.

+[The files outside of `/Sources/Core`](/Sources) are generally more opinionated, but let you perform common tasks with a minimum of setup.
+If you prefer to write this kind of thing yourself, the CoreMIDI wrapper can be installed independently of the opinionated code.

+An [example project](/Examples/Gong-macOS) is provided to help you get started.

 ### Installation: